mbachmann/smallinvoice-api-parent/README.md

 The integration tests show some errors.
 This is due to some misbehavior of the small invoice api:

-- GetIsrs(): Deserialization error because of wrong date from the API
+- getIsrs(): Deserialization error because of wrong date from the API
-- GetFirstInvoice(): the filter criteria for invoices to a certain contact_id does not work properly.
+- getFirstInvoice(): the filter criteria for invoices to a certain contact_id does not work properly.

 ### Project Setup